bradfrost/atomic-design/chapter-3.md

 {% include figure.html src="../images/content/ish-l.png" caption="Pattern Lab displaying a design in a large-ish viewport." %}

-- Disco mode
-- Helps designers and developers uncover bugs along the viewport continuum.
-- It's more helpful as a client and colleague education tool.
-Helps them appreciate that you're creating a user interface that looks and functions great no matter what viewport size
+While ish. helps designers and developers uncover bugs along the viewport continuum, it's more helpful as a client and colleague education tool.
+By building a device-agnostic viewport resizing tool directly into the pattern library, clients and colleagues can better appreciate the fact that their design system should look and function great no matter what the user's viewport size is when interacting with the UI.

 ### Code View
-- A good pattern library allows teams to look under the hood to see the source code.
+- An effective pattern library allows teams to look under the hood to see the source code.
 HTML, CSS, JS, template code

 ### Annotations
 - Annotation tool - the issue tool
 - Documentation tools

 ### Pattern Lineage
+- Shows what patterns comprise a particular pattern
+- Shows where a particular pattern is employed
+- Provides context
+- If designers and developers make changes to a particular pattern, they immediately know which patterns and templates need retested, QA.

 ### More tools